Should blue laws affecting hunting be repealed?

 What are hunting blue laws?

-We won't dive into all the reasons for this.
+We won't dive into all the reasons for these hunting restrictions.
 All you really need to know is that blue laws used to affect everything from retail sales to the amount of work one could legally do on Sundays.
+They are mostly religious laws banning certain activities on the Sabbath.
 These days, the only time you're likely only to hear about them when it comes to liquor sales and hunting seasons.

 Sunday closing laws on hunting vary from state to state.
 Some states ban hunting on that day of the week completely.
 Others close off public lands, only allowing hunting on private property.
 Others, such as New Jersey, restrict the method of take, only allowing bowhunting.